CronofearGameworks/jenkins-ue4/README.md

 Also, if you're developing a project that needs continous releases (MMORPG, FreeToPlay, etc) then this system is perfect for you.

+The nice thing about all this is that once you've set everything up.
+The builds and tests will run automatically, potentially saving you and your team lots of hours!

 ---

 ### Prerequisites